kavindunaveen/Research_Model/README.md

 ---

 ## Future Enhancements

-1. Develop advanced machine learning algorithms for predictive climate control.
-2. Expand mobile app features for better user interaction and analytics.
+1. Expand Dashboard features for better user interaction and analytics.
-3. Optimize the system for larger-scale applications in commercial greenhouses.
+2. Optimize the system for larger-scale applications in commercial greenhouses.

 ---